Feyerabend/logic/VIEWPOINT.md

 I had no idea *how* they were to be united.
 The conference, on the other hand, clearly declared in the title that logic, which had its historical connection to philosophy, and programming to the data area were part of a kind of fusion:
 *logic programming*.
-After starting with theoretical philosophy, I found out that I had also applied and been accepted for a systems science course in Stockholm.
+Exciting!
+After starting with theoretical philosophy, I found out that I had also applied and been accepted for a systems science course (systemvetenskap) in Stockholm.
 Well, maybe it can wait, I thought.
-Not sure if my knowledge was sufficient, my fear, my shyness or the uncertainty of whether I was smart enough, stopped me from even trying.

 ### The 1984 Logic Programming conference

-With some surprise I found no one from the philosophy department present at the conference.
+With some surprise I found *no one* from the philosophy department present at the conference.
 On the other hand, there were several people from the department under the professor of computer science, Sten-Åke Tärnlund.
 Several promising students came a few years later to go over to Japan with a substantial salary